The Fenland flag was created by regional resident and vexillographer, James Bowman

 as a decorative feature in their online presence.

-The Tiger theme is present in the name and insignia of two football teams
+and the Tiger theme is also present in the name and insignia of two football teams

 of the Fen Tigers Furniture firm, from the locality.